rolfberkenbosch/home-assistant.io/source/_integrations/meteoalarm.markdown

   default: meteoalarm
   type: string
 country:
-  description: The 2 letters of your country
+  description: The full name of your country in english format
   required: true
   type: string
 province: